 - Email 1: Remind customers what they left in their shopping cart.
 If they don’t buy, send…

-- Email 3: a customer testimonial or how-to video—because the customer might need more education.
+- Email 3: A customer testimonial or how-to video embeded in an email—because the customer might need more education.

 Browse abandonment email series